maxdome/dumpinator/README.md

 #### Method

-The `method` options sets the HTTP send method which can be set in either level.
-Uses `GET` as default.
+The `method` option sets the HTTP send method which can be set in either level. `GET` is the default.

 Dumpinator supports these methods: